XakraD/xakra_steal/README.md

 *   Key to steal
 *   Disable/Enable stealing from hogtied players
 *   Disable/Enable stealing from dead players
+*   Disable/Enable stealing from handcuffed players (You have to point a gun at the handcuffed player in order to steal)
 *   All script texts

 ## Instructions to incorporate script